adrianstephens/vscode-taskviewer/README.md

 ## Features

+- Tasks grouped by task group
-- Task view grouped by task group, with color-coded icons
+- Task icons based on task name, with colors based on task type
-- Optional launch scripts included with tasks
+- View all tasks, or only configured tasks (found in tasks.json)
+- Launch scripts optionally shown in task view
 - Separate Launch script view in debug pane, grouped by presentation group
 - Task and Launch script execution on click from the explorer view
 - Task and Launch script editing (opens in appropriate tasks.json or launch.json)